gibsonlab/chronostrain/README.md

     If one really wants to generate a new database manually, this command outputs a JSON file and populates a data directory specified by the configuration:
     ```bash
-    chronostrain make-db <ARGS>
+    chronostrain make-db -m <marker_seeds> -r <reference_catalog> -o <output_json> ...
     ```
-    This has a major prerequisite: one needs to have a local repository of reference sequences, and catalogued this repository via a TSV file, to be passed via the `--reference` argument.
+    The most important arguments are:
+    - `-m, --marker-seeds FILE`: a TSV file of marker seeds,  with at least two columns: `[gene name], [path_to_fasta]`
-    The TSV file must contain at least the following columns:
+    - `-r, '--references FILE`: a TSV file that catalogs the reference genome collection.
+It must contain at least the following columns:
     `Accession`, `Genus`, `Species`, `Strain`, `ChromosomeLen`, `SeqPath`, `GFF`.
+    The GFF column is optional, and is used to extract gene name annotations for metadata.
+    ChromosomeLen is only used as metadata; it is used in the "overall relative abundance" estimator.
+    To download genomes, we recommend the `ncbi datasets` API.
+    We provide example scripts that use this API, located in `examples/database/download_ncbi2.sh`

     Then, one configures chronostrain to use the database
     ```text